ahmadaw34/DungeonsAndDragons/README.md

 a single-player multi-level version of a dungeons and dragons board game OOP_Java

-to play the game on the windows terminal enter the following command line : java -jar hw3.jar levels_dir\
+to play the game on the windows terminal enter the following command line in the file PlayTheGame/ : java -jar hw3.jar levels_dir\

 how to play?
 *you should choose one of the players by writing its number